 Put your puppy on a regular feeding schedule.
 What goes into a puppy on a schedule comes out of a puppy on a schedule.
-Depending on their age, puppies usually need to be fed three or four times a day.
+Depending on their age, puppies may need to be fed two or three times a day.
 Feeding your puppy at the same times each day will make it more likely that they'll eliminate at consistent times as well, making house-training easier for both of you.

 Pick up your puppy's water dish about two and a half hours before bedtime to reduce the likelihood that they'll need to relieve themselves during the night.
 Most puppies can sleep for approximately seven hours without needing a bathroom break.
-If your puppy does wake you up in the night, don't make a big deal of it; otherwise they will think it is time to play and won't want to go back to sleep.
-Turn on as few lights as possible, don't talk to or play with your puppy, take them out and then return them to bed.
+If your puppy does wake you up in the night, don't make a big deal of it; otherwise, they will think it is time to play and won't want to go back to sleep.
+Turn on as few lights as possible, don't talk to or play with your puppy, take them out to the spot where they relieve themselves and then return them to bed.